esl/MongooseIM/doc/user-guide/How-to-build.md

 * Ubuntu 18.04 LTS (Bionic)
 * macOS 10.14 (Mojave)

-For remaining OS versions the instructions should work as well, however some steps or file paths may be different.
+For any other OS versions, the instructions should still work, however, some steps or file paths may be different.

 ## Requirements